About This Statistic

 The Super Bowl is the annual championship game of the National Football League (NFL), pitting the champions of the NFL’s two conferences (AFC and NFC) against each other.
 The games were originally created as part of a merger agreement between the American Football League (AFL) and the National Football League, with the first Super Bowl being played on January 15, 1967, following the 1966 football season.
 To identify the games, successive Roman numerals are used leading up to the most recent Super Bowl in 2014 (Super Bowl XLVIII).

 With six championships wins, the Pittsburgh Steelers are the most successful NFL franchise in terms of the number of championships, as shown in the graph above.
-The Seattle Seahawks are the most recent champions, defeating the Denver Broncos in Super Bowl XLVIII with a score of 43-8.
-Charles Haley, who played from 1986 to 1999, has won the most Super Bowls with five total.
+The New England Patriots are the most recent champions, defeating the Atlanta Falcons in Super Bowl LI with a score of 34-28.
+Charles Haley, who played from 1986 to 1999, and Tom Brady have won the most Super Bowls as players with five each.
 Notable players who have won four Super Bowl rings are Joe Montana, Bill Romanowski, Adam Vinatieri, Ronnie Lott, Matt Millen and Terry Bradshaw.